lorenzo0932/whisper_project/README.md

 *   Improve error handling and logging.
 *   Implement a progress bar for Docker mode.
 *   Expand the supported output formats (e.g., TXT, VTT).
-*   Test and ensure compatibility with NVIDIA GPUs (CUDA) for native execution.